-Retail channels have finally found harmony as one commerce unit rather than two separate entities.
-Successful retailers have recognised the multifaceted needs of their consumers and thus, the provision of a seamless process from browsing to purchase and aftercare is essential.
+Retail channels have finally found harmony on one commerce unit rather than two separate entities.
+Successful retailers have recognized the multifaceted needs of their consumers and thus, the provision of a seamless process from browsing to purchase and aftercare is essential.

 According to analysts, spending via click-and-collect is forecast to rise by 82% over the next five years.
 Retail research consultancy Verdict found that 32% of customers made an additional purchase in store the last time they used click-and-collect, essentially demonstrating that the physical space is just as important for consumers and retailers.

 John Lewis has largely pioneered omnichannel retailing in this way and has found that multichannel consumers spend 3.5 times more than single-channel shoppers.
 A stalwart of the British high street, John Lewis places great importance on its omnichannel offering, ensuring that the customer receives the same high level of service on each trading platform.
 Operating in this way encourages brand loyalty among its customers.

 While the introduction of online shopping initially posed a threat to the traditional space, physical stores are now just as important.